Brymastr/ynab-enhanced/README.md

 #### Api

-Run `npm run build` in the root directory and then `sam local start-api`.
+Run `sam build` in the root directory and then `sam local start-api`.

 ### Deployment to Dev Environment